 See also: Where to Stay in Kusadasi

-Hemmed in by mountain vistas, the ruins of the Hellenistic city of Priene are thoroughly photogenic.
+Hemmed in by mountain vistas, the ruins of the Hellenistic city of Priene, about 40 kilometers south of Kusadasi, are thoroughly photogenic.
 This ancient port had its heyday between 300 BC and 45 BC, when its harbors bustled with commerce.
 The silting-up of the Meander River caused the city's demise, and by the 2nd century AD, Priene was abandoned.
 The star attraction here is the Temple of Athena, with its classical Ionian design, while the 6,500-seat theater is exceptionally well-preserved.
 Priene makes an excellent day trip, particularly when combined with Miletus.

-This Hellenistic religious center was home to the fabled Oracle of Didyma and the ancient world's second-largest temple.
+This Hellenistic religious center, about 77 kilometers south of Kusadasi, was home to the fabled Oracle of Didyma and the ancient world's second-largest temple.
 The Temple of Apollo still boasts its towering columns (which once numbered 122) and is one of the best-preserved examples of Greek temples in Turkey.
 The Oracle of Didyma was considered of high importance in the classical ancient world, only second in authority to the Oracle of Delphi.
 It was only under the rule of Constantine the Great and his conversion to Christianity that the Oracle's influenced waned.

-The quaint village of Kirazli, surrounded by orchards and vine-covered fields, has a timeless feel.
+Surrounded by orchards and vine-covered fields, the quaint village of Kirazli, 10 kilometers east of Kusadasi, has a timeless feel.
 This is the perfect place for an afternoon of meandering through alleyways lined by traditional whitewashed village houses and soaking up the peaceful pulse of Turkish village life.
 There are some lovely restaurants and cafés here to while away a few hours of tranquil contemplation.
 If you're a foodie tourist, come here on a Saturday for the farmers market, which specializes in local organic produce.

-Full of gorgeous mountain scenery and rugged coastline views, the Dilek Peninsula is a national park area that makes an excellent, easy day trip from Kuşadası, 26 kilometers away.
-There are many beaches for swimming and sunbathing- Aydınlık Beach and Karasu Köyü Beach are the picks of the bunch.
-The Cave of Zeus (Zeus Maǧarası) is a popular tourist attraction within the reserve, and excellent hiking opportunities await on the park's network of forest trails.
+Full of gorgeous mountain scenery and rugged coastline views, the Dilek Peninsula is a national park area that makes an excellent, easy day trip from Kusadasi, 26 kilometers away.
+There are many beaches for swimming and sunbathing-Aydinlik Beach and Karasu Köyü Beach are the picks of the bunch.
+The Cave of Zeus (Zeus Magarasi) is a popular tourist attraction within the reserve, and excellent hiking opportunities await on the park's network of forest trails.
 This is top of the things to do list for nature-loving tourists who want to get away from town.

 Where to Stay in Kusadasi for Sightseeing